abingham/python-testing-presentation/README.md

 jupyter notebook
 ```

 This will open a browser window with a list of notebooks.
-It should only contain one, so click it.
+The relevant notebooks are:

+ - unittest.ipynb
+ - mock.ipynb
+ - pytest.ipynb
+ - hypothesis.ipynb
+ - cosmic-ray.ipynb

+Click on any of these to open them in your browser.

 Then look for the icon in the notebook toolbar for running the presentation.
+(Hint: it looks a bit like a histogram.)